rlopez133/baremetal-deploy/ansible-ipi-install/README.md

 and 2 worker nodes)
 * Minimum Setup: 4 Physical servers (1 provision node, 3 master nodes)
 * Each server needs 2 NICs pre-configured.
 NIC1 for the private network and NIC2 for the external network.
-NIC interface names need to be identical.
+NIC interface names must be identical across all nodes.
 See [issue](https://github.com/openshift/installer/issues/2762)
 * Each server should have a RAID-1 configured and initialized
 * Each server must have IPMI configured